a-rouxel/simca/docs/index.rst

 .. image:: ./resources/SIMCA_logo-2-cropped.png

 SIMCA is a python-based tool designed to perform optical simulations of Coded Aperture Snapshot Spectral Imaging (CASSI) systems.
-We provide an application programming interface (API) and a graphical-user interface (GUI) developped in PyQt5.
+We provide a python package and a graphical user-interface developed in PyQt5.

 It is built upon ray-tracing equations and interpolation methods to estimate the image formation process and generate realistic measurements of various cassi instruments.